-As a leader in global business education, Georgetown McDonough seeks to provide all students the opportunity to travel abroad to consult either within an industry or with specific Fortune 500 companies.
+Georgetown McDonough provides all students the opportunity to travel abroad to consult either within an industry or with specific Fortune 500 companies.
 The program is required of all graduate students and is an elective for undergraduates.
 Working in small teams, students partner with executives from different organizations to address complex business challenges.

-• EMBA students present Global Capstone project on the Syrian refugee crisis
+- Executive MBA students present Capstone project on the Syrian refugee crisis

-• Executive Master's in Leadership (EML) students promote recycling in South Africa
+- Executive Master’s in Leadership students promote recycling in South Africa

-Georgetown McDonough has partnered with the Walsh School of Foreign Service (SFS), Georgetown's premier school of international affairs, to train students for work at the intersection of international public and private sector activities.
-Our undergraduate students can take advantage of the Global Business Fellows program, whereas MBA students can pursue a certificate in International Business Diplomacy.
-The Global Executive MBA (GEMBA) has also partnered with SFS, in addition to INCAE Business School and ESADE.
+Georgetown McDonough has partnered with the Walsh School of Foreign Service (SFS), Georgetown’s premier school of international affairs, to train students for work at the intersection of international public and private sector activities.
+Our undergraduate students can take advantage of the B.S. in Business and Global Affairs and the Global Business Fellows program, whereas MBA students can pursue a certificate in International Business Diplomacy.

 Undergraduate students have access to signature global programs that allow them to further their global experience while completing two business courses in prestigious institutions such as ESADE, Oxford University, and the Chinese University of Hong Kong.

 Full-time MBA students also can choose from semester abroad programs at the London Business School, Beijing International MBA, HEC Paris, ESADE Business School, and IAE Business School.
-Global Executive MBA (GEMBA) students also attend classes at INCAE Business School and ESADE.
+Global Executive MBA students also attend classes at INCAE Business School and ESADE Business School.

 Georgetown McDonough aims to strengthen the nexus between the international organizations based in D.C. and our student community.
 We nurture these relationships by providing consulting opportunities to students and through signature events held on our campus or at the host organization’s venue.

-• MBA Program launches Certificate in Nonmarket Strategy
+- MBA Program launches Certificate in Nonmarket Strategy (new window)